Josh-Hiz/josh-hiz/README.md

 3. Algorithms, mathematical simulations using GUI's
 4. Machine learning
 5. Quantitative development using C++
+6. WebAssembly to display my CS projects on the web

 ### What are the languages I have experience with?
 - Java